MDL definitions

 CNPFLAGS

-Value of definition is one integer that specifies flags for cable network parts that are part of the cable routing network.
+Specifies flags for cable network parts that are part of the cable routing network.
+The value is given as an integer.

-• 7 Split point that the program adds when segment is too long.
+• 7 – Split point that program adds when segment is too long.
 The node ID is always generated.

-• Bit 5 Set if user defined node.
+• Bit 5 – Set if node is a user-defined node.

 • Bits [1,4] Segment type as a value:

-• Bit 5 Set if user defined segment.
+• Bit 5 Set if segment is a user-defined segment.

 • Bit 6 Set if segment is disabled from cable routing.